Samuel Weems

-Samuel A. Weems (December 12, 1936 – January 25, 2003) was an Armenian genocide denialist, the writer of the book Armenia: The Secrets of a "Christian" Terrorist State, and a disbarred lawyer from Hazen, Arkansas.
+Samuel A. Weems (December 12, 1936 – January 25, 2003) was an American lawyer and convicted felon.
+His personal conduct and misconduct allegations made him the subject of substantial scrutiny.
+An Armenian genocide denialist, he wrote Armenia: The Secrets of a "Christian" Terrorist State.
+He was disbarred by the Arkansas Bar Association for mixing clients' money with his own, convicted of arson and insurance fraud.

+Biography

-He was disbarred while holding the office of prosecuting attorney for mixing his clients' money with his own.
+Weems was disbarred while holding the office of prosecuting attorney for mixing his clients' money with his own.
 A year later he was convicted of arson and conspiring to defraud an insurance firm, but was not immediately removed from the office, despite the disbarment decision.
-He unsuccessfully ran for the position of mayor of the very small town of Hazen in 1994 and 1998.
+He unsuccessfully ran for the position of mayor of Hazen, Arkansas, in 1994 and 1998.
 He made various controversial remarks such as "the Armenians have never been known as truth tellers" and "the number one export of Armenia is terrorism".
 Weems' book Armenia: The Secrets of a "Christian" Terrorist State was condemned by the Armenian Assembly of America as "outrageous and racist anti-Armenian propaganda".
 The book was subsequently published in Azerbaijani and Turkish.